 The second thing you need to make a successful personal injury claim based on mold exposure is to have a doctor diagnose you with a malady that is more-than-likely the result of exposure to mold.
 This malady may be the worsening of a pre-existing condition – such as greatly worsened allergies – or it may be a wholly new condition/illness such as pulmonary hemosiderosis (bleeding in the lungs).

 Often, the Diagnosis will come before the Test.
 If you feel that a malady you are suffering from may result from being exposed to mold in your home, do ask your doctor if your diagnosed malady could be caused by mold.

 By far the most difficult of the three pieces of evidence you need to make a successful personal injury claim based on mold exposure is the Connection.

-If your Test shows significantly higher mold counts in your home than outside it, you will need to take the Test results to a doctor and the doctor must review the Test.
+If your Test shows significantly higher mold counts in your home than outside it, you will need to take the test results to a doctor and the doctor must review the results.
 Then the doctor must conclude that more-likely-than-not the mold-related malady you have been diagnosed with has been caused by exposure to the mold in your home.
 And then the doctor must put this conclusion in writing and they must be willing to testify to this in court.

-In our experience as attorneys who specialize in personal injury cases and landlord/tenant law cases, few doctors willing to put a connection between a tenant’s symptoms and the mold testing in writing.
+In our experience as attorneys who specialize in personal injury cases and landlord/tenant law cases, few doctors are willing to put a connection between a tenant’s symptoms and the mold testing in writing.
 Finding a doctor willing to testify is the most difficult evidence to obtain of the three pieces of evidence you must have.